-Definition of Terms (in alphabetical order)
+Definition of Terms (in Alphabetical Order)

-All terms specifically relevant to the topic under study should be defined in the text as they are used and in this section.
+All terms specifically relevant to the topic under study should be defined in text as they are used and in this section.
 Note that generally understood terms do not meet this threshold.
 Terms are defined according to how they are used in the literature, not how they are defined in dictionaries.
 For example, secondary education can mean 9th to 12th grade or 10th to 12th grade in the literature.
-You, as the research, get to decide but you must define it according to its specific use for your study.
+You, as the researcher, get to decide but you must define it according to its specific use for your study and your use of terms must be consistent.